chriscant/mkdistmaps/README.md

 The code reads all the records in the specified CSV file(s) and then creates one PNG map for each found species in the output folder.
 A monad or hectad is coloured in if there are records for that species in that square.
-The fill colour is determined by the date of the most recent record for that square.
+The fill colour is determined by **maptype** eg the date of the most recent record for that square.

 If you opt to make monad maps, then:
 * the monad is shown as a circle if there is only one record for the monad